venkatkumar18/ORM/notes.md

                                     - WE CAN ADD THE DEFAULT ORDERING AND GET_LATEST_BY IN MODEL META
     * Rating.objects.filter(restaurant__name__startswith='C')  - FOREIGN KEY FIELD FILTER WITH LOOKUPS
       Sale.objects.filter(restaurant__restaurant_type="CH")    - FOREIGN KEY FIELD FILTER
+                                    - THESE FOREIGN KEY FILTERS WILL HAVE A INNER JOIN QUERY TO LINK THE TABLES

+    * Prefetch Related
+        N+1 Problem - For each N recrods(restaurant) one query will be execcuted to get the rating.
+To get the restaurant.all() one query is executed.
+So it is N+1 query.

+        Usual Query For 14 restaurant records (Total query executed - 15) restaurants = Restaurant.objects.all()
+            for restaurant in restaurants:
+                print(restaurant.name)
+                for rat in restaurant.rating.all():
+                    print(rat.rating)
+                print()

+        Optimized query using prefetch related (total query executed - 2) Uses Inner Join restaurant = Restaurant.objects.only('name').prefetch_related('rating')
+            for restaurant in restaurants:
+                print(restaurant.name)
+                for rat in restaurant.rating.all():
+                    print(rat.rating)
+                print()
+    * Select Related
+        Usual Query for 100 sales record (Total query executed 101) 1 to get all sales and remainig 100 for getting restaurant name. sales = Sale.objects.all()
+            for sale in sales:
+                print(sale.restaurant.name, sale.income)

+        Optimized query using select_related (Total query 1) Uses Left Outer Join sales = Sale.objects.only('income','restaurant__name').select_related('restaurant')
+            for sale in sales:
+                print(sale.restaurant.name, sale.income)
+    * Prefetch
+        WITHOUT PREFETCH (which will select all the matching sale and rating query based on restaurant id) restaurant = Restaurant.objects.prefetch_related('rating','sale').filter(rating__rating=5). \
+                            annotate(total_income=Sum('sale__income'))
+            for res in restaurant:
+                print(res.name, res.total_income)

+        WITH PREFETCH (PUT A WHERE CLAUSE IN SALES QUERY TO FILTER RECORDS BASED ON RESTAURANT ID AND DATETIME) month_ago = timezone.now() - timezone.timedelta(days=31)
+            sales_qs = Prefetch('sale', Sale.objects.filter(datetime__gte=month_ago))

+            restaurant = Restaurant.objects.prefetch_related('rating',sales_qs).filter(rating__rating=5) \
+        .                   annotate(total_income=Sum('sale__income'))

+    * M2M
+        WE CAN CREATE M2M FIELD ON A TABLE, THIS WILL CREATE A JUNCTION TABLE WHICH HAS THE ID FIELD TWO FOREIGN KEYS OF THE RESPECTIVE MODELS.
+THIS TABLE WILL BE AUTOMATICALLY CREATED, IF WE WANT TO ADD SOME OTHER FIELDS THEN WE CAN SPECIFY 'THROUGH' IN THE M2M FIELD AND ADD A CLASS, KINDLY REFER StaffRestaurant CLASS.
+WITH StaffRestaurant WE CAN PERFORM ALL ORM OPERATION LIKE REGULAR TABLE.

+        staff.restaurant.all()              - RETURNS ALL THE RESTAURANT ENTRY FOR THAT STAFF staff.restaurant.add(restaurant, through_defaults={'salary': 50})    - ADD A M2M ENTRY IN THE M2M TABLE.
+        staff.restaurant.count()            - RETURNS THE TOTAL COUNT OF RESTAURANT FOR A STAFF staff.restaurant.set(Restaurant.objects.all()[:5], through_defaults={'salary': 78})     - INSERT                            MULTIPLE RECORDS WHEN GIVEN IN QUERYSET

+        staff.restaurant.clear()            - DELETES ALL THE ENTRY IN THE JUNCTION TABLE FOR A STAFF staff.restaurant.remove(restaurant) - REMOVES A PARTICULAR RESTAURANT IN THE TABLE staff.restaurant.filter(restaurant_type=Restaurant.TypeChoices.CHINESE)     - FILTER RECORDS
+        restaurant.staff_set.all()          - M2M FIELD WAS ADDED IN STAFF MODEL, SO WE ACCESSED IT DIRECTLY FOR RELATED MODEL WE CAN USE THE {model}_set TO ACCESS IT.

+        WITHOUT PREFETCH (For 10 jobs, total queries = 21 (N*2 + 1))
+            jobs = StaffRestaurant.objects.all()
+            for job in jobs:
+                print(job.staff.name, end='  -   ')
+                print(job.restaurant.name)

+        USING PREFETCH (For 10 jobs, total queries = 3)

+            jobs = StaffRestaurant.objects.prefetch_related('staff','restaurant')
+            for job in jobs:
+                print(job.staff.name, end='  -   ')
+                print(job.restaurant.name)

+    *  Restaurant.objects.values('name', 'website')       - RETURNS DICTIONARY OF VALUES IN A LIST.
+       Restaurant.objects.values(capital_name=Upper('name'))  - CAPITALIZE THE NAME FIELD
+       Restaurant.objects.values('rating__rating')      - WE CAN USE RELATED MODEL FIELD ALSO IN VALUES.
+       Restaurant.objects.values_list('name',flat=True) - VALUES_LIST WILL RETURN THE RESULT IN LIST OF TUPLES IF WE SPECIFY ONLY ONE FIELD THEN WE CAN USE FLAT OPTION TO RETURN IT A SINGLE LIST WITH ALL VALUES.

+       Restaurant.objects.aggregate(unique_hotels=Count('name'))    - AGGREGATE FUNCTION COUNT
+       Sale.objects.annotate(min=Min('income'),
+        max=Max('income'),
+        avg=Avg('income'),
+        sum=Sum('income')).values('min','max','avg','sum')      - GROUP AGGREGATE FUNCTIONS.

+       Restaurant.objects.annotate(name_length=Length('name')).filter(name_length__gte=10).order_by('-name_length')         - ANNOTATE WILL ADD A FIELD TO EVERY INSTANCE, WE CAN ACCESS IT, WE CAN USER THE ANNOTATED FIELD IN FILTER AND IN ORDER_BY CLAUSE.

+       concatenation_format = Concat('name',Value(' : [Rating '), 'rating__rating', Value(']'), output_field=CharField())
+       restaurant = Restaurant.objects.annotate(message=concatenation_format)       - WE CAN CREATE A FORMAT OF MESSAGE USING CONCAT AND USING IT IN ANNOTATE

+       Restaurant.objects.annotate(sum=Sum('sale__income')).values('name','sum')    - USING ANNOTATE WILL CREATE A "CAST(SUM("core_sale"."income") AS NUMERIC) AS "sum" QUERY AND FORM A GROUP BY CLAUSE WITH ALL THE FIELDS IN RESTAURANT MODEL.

+       Restaurant.objects.values('name').annotate(sum=Sum('sale__income')).filter(sum__gte=500)     - USING ANNOTATE AFTER VALUE WILL FORM A GROUP BY CLAUSE ONLY ON THAT FIELD, AND USING FILTER WILL CREATE HAVING CLAUSE.

+        Restaurant.objects.annotate(sum=Sum('sale__income')).values('sum')
+        restaurant.aggregate(output=Avg('sum'))     - WE CAN AGGREGATE THE VALUE FROM A ANNOTATED FIELD.